 Agency work means a few types of clients:

-- design firms that have their clients (like for food packaging)
+- Design firms that have their clients (like for food packaging, one of my favorite things to shoot)

 - PR firms